frankalcantara/frankalcantara.github.io/_posts/2024-06-27-programação-dinâmica.md

 Your function should return a pair of numbers that add up to the target sum.
 Your answer must be a function in form: `Values(sequence, targetSum)`, In this case, your function should return (9, 2).

-#### Brute Force for Two-Sum's problem
+#### Brute-Force for Two-Sum's problem

 The most obvious solution, usually the first that comes to mind, involves checking all pairs in the array to see if any pair meets the desired target value.
 This solution is not efficient for large arrays; it has a time complexity of $O(n^2)$ where $n$ is the number of elements in the array.
-The flow of the brute force function can be seen in Flowchart 4.
+The flow of the Brute-Force function can be seen in Flowchart 4.

 ![]({{ site.baseurl }}/assets/images/flow4.jpg)
-*Flowchart 4 - Brute force solution for Two-Sum problem*{: class="legend"}
+*Flowchart 4 - Brute-Force solution for Two-Sum problem*{: class="legend"}

 Flowchart 4 enables the creation of a function to solve the two-sum problem in C++20, as can be seen in Code 4 below: